Integrative Relational Psychotherapy

 I have experience of long, mid-term, and shorter-term work, though I most typically work medium to long-term (6 months +).
-I'm open to working creatively, and consider the potential role of metaphor, symbolism, the arts (especially music as a listener or as a musician), and the language and sensation of the body in addition to an explicit verbal narrative.
+I'm open to working creatively, and consider the potential role of metaphor, symbolism, the arts, such as music as a listener or as a musician, and the language and sensation of the body in addition to an explicit verbal narrative.
 As a focus of our work would be to support your personal empowerment, I cannot 'tell you' what to do.
-However, I will offer suggestions and feedback that we can evaluate together.
+However, I do offer suggestions and feedback that we can evaluate together.
 My general interactional style is actively involved and I work collaboratively and relationally.
-To me, 'relationally' means that I value the process of the therapy relationship we create together which may be useful to use when exploring insights into your life.
+To me, 'relationally' means that I value the process of the therapy relationship we create together which may be useful to use and discuss when exploring insights into your life.

-In addition to my clinical work and qualifications, I am a qualified Higher Education Lecturer and also work as one of the core Assistant Professor/Senior Teaching Fellows on the MSc in Psychotherapy and Counselling degree at the University of Warwick.
-I have a Postgraduate Cert. in Higher Education, and am an Academic Psychologist by PhD (Chartered Academic Psychologist, Associate Fellow of the British Psychological Society)*.
-I have experienced both psychodynamic counselling and integrative psychotherapy myself for over 10 years and can therefore appreciate the therapy process from a client position.
+In addition to my clinical work and qualifications, I am a qualified Higher Education Lecturer and an an assistant professor tutor on an MSc in Psychotherapy and Counselling degree in the West Midlands.
+I have a Postgraduate Certificate in Higher Education, and am an academic Psychologist by PhD (Chartered Psychologist and Associate Fellow of the British Psychological Society)*.
+I experienced both psychodynamic counselling and integrative psychotherapy myself for over 10 years and can therefore appreciate the therapy process from a client position.

 ‘This member has completed UKCP Covid-19 Online Working Guidance’